 In 1983, Lime Kiln State Park, also known as "whale watch park", was created on the west side of San Juan Island.
-The Moclips Cetological Society/The Whale Museum acquired the lease from the Coast Guard for the Lime Kiln Point lighthouse, which was set up as a shore-based research lab for acoustic and behavioral studies on Orca, Minke and Dall's Porpoise.
-It is still used by Whale Museum researchers today.
+The Whale Museum acquired the lease from the Coast Guard for the Lime Kiln Point lighthouse, which was set up as a shore-based research lab for acoustic and behavioral studies on Orca, Minke and Dall's Porpoise.
+It is still used by The Whale Museum researchers today.

 The acquisition of the lighthouse led to efforts by The Whale Museum and the State of Washington to create the first park in the United States dedicated to whale watching.
 Today, Lime Kiln State Park hosts more than 200,000 visitors each year.

-In a 1984 press conference with the Washington Secretary of State, The Whale Museum announced the beginning of the awareness-creating, fund raising Orca Adoption Program.
+In a 1984 press conference with the Washington Secretary of State, The Whale Museum announced the beginning of the awareness-creating, fundraising Orca Adoption Program.
 They also announced a then-pending congressional bill banning the capture of Orcas for display.
 The bill eventually passed!
-And the Orca Adoption Program remains popular today, continuing to connect people with individual members of the Southern Resident community of orcas.
+And the Orca Adoption Program remains popular today, continuing to connect people with individual members of the Southern Resident Community of orcas.